DeltaHawk To Begin Engine Production

 Key Takeaways:

-• DeltaHawk Engines has sold a controlling interest to the Ruud family, securing investment that will enable the start of production for their four-cylinder diesel/jet-A engine this year.
+• DeltaHawk Engines has sold a controlling interest to the Ruud family, securing investment that will enable immediate hiring and allow the company to begin production of its diesel/jet-A engine this year.

 See a mistake?
 Contact us.